How to Lead a Collaborative Team

 - Poor ownership or engagement among team members.

 Your team will not be effective as long as these are the team dynamics.
-Take a good look at what is going on in your team and diagnose what isn’t working.
+Take a good look at what’s going on in your team and diagnose what isn’t working.
 Better yet, get team members to look at what’s going on and start to think about how true collaboration would replace or resolve their problems.

 Second, commit to building trust.
 Trust is critical for team success and is the foundation of a collaborative culture throughout an organization.

 Trust is the tie that binds — people will subordinate their own self interests for the good of the whole and give team collaboration everything they’ve got.
 As a result, teams gain productive energy, creativity, speed, and better results.

 Third, operate on agreed-upon principles.
 Lead a team based on shared principles and values (like accountability, mutual respect, integrity, etc.) rather than structures, politics, or personality.